 6. Bucket Trap

-To make this homemade trap, you’ll need a bucket, some nuts or sunflower seeds, and a fishing cord.
+To make this homemade trap, you’ll need a bucket, some nuts or sunflower seeds, and a fishing line.

-The chipmunk will smell the food and go under the bucket to get to it, but once it does, pull the cord and it won’t be able to get out.
+The chipmunk will smell the food and go under the bucket to get to it, but once it does, pull the fishing line towards you.
+The bucket will then fall and trap the chipmunk underneath.

 7. Epsom Salt